DorinBe/Deploy-GUI-Application-in-Docker/README.md

 # <img src="https://i.ibb.co/ZSbWvNw/icon.png" width="30px" height="30px" /> PySurfs
-A simple and fun program in Python, made to express knowledge in the usage of wireshark, python, ini files, tkinter, pandas and ssh.
-You provide it with a record of wireshark program of internet traffic and the port to listen on, and it provides you with an H-Bar-Graph of which websites were visited and in what frequency.
+PySurfs is a simple yet insightful Python GUI application which its purpose is to analyze internet traffic through Wireshark.
+By providing a record of Wireshark traffic and specifying port to listen on, users are given an H-Bar-Graph displaying the websites visited and their frequency.

-### A year passed since I've first uploaded this GUI app, and I decided that I want to try to dockerize it.
-why?<br>
+After a year from its initial release, the application has been dockerized. <br>
-I wanted to gain some knowledge and have hands-on practice with Docker.
+I wanted to gain some knowledge and have hands-on practice with Docker.<br>
-But things quickly escalated (which is typical in Software Engineering), so I decided to write this tutorial about how to deploy GUI applications to Docker.<br>
+But things quickly escalated (which is typical in Software Engineering), so I decided to write this tutorial about how to deploy GUI applications in Docker.<br>
-I've spent some time learning new subjects, programs and libraries that in the end achieved the result. <br>
-I'VE DEPLOYED A GUI APP TO DOCKER

 ## Table of Contents
 - [Things I've Learned](#things-ive-learned)